-Lean principles applied in the office are not about ‘taking away all the interesting bits’ and turning staff into robots, but fundamentally about removing waste in order that staff can spend more time on creative or considerative steps that add more value to the customer.
+Applying Lean principles to the office environment it’s not about ‘taking away all the interesting bits and turning your staff into robots.
+But more about removing waste so your teams can spend more time on creative or considerative steps that will deliver more value to the customer.

-A model of Lean implementation often deployed to great effect in an office environment is the Rapid Improvement Event, sometimes also referred to as a Kaizen Blitz Event.
+A model of Lean implementation considered effective in an office environment is the Rapid Improvement Event (RIE), sometimes also referred to as a Kaizen Blitz Event.

-This approach is usually preferred by line managers because it provides a faster return on effort, is more visible and does not challenge existing management control styles to the same extent as full implementation.
+We have this approach is preferred by line managers because it provides a faster return on effort, is more visible, and does not challenge existing management styles to the same extent as full implementation.

-This methodology identifies the change required, gives solutions and allows participants to plan the actions required for implementation.
-The approach utilises Lean tools and techniques to:
+With this approach, the change required is quickly identified and offers solutions as well as allowing those taking part to plan the actions required for implementation.
+It also utilises Lean tools and techniques to:

 - Identify waste and process failings

 - Identify the root cause of this process waste

 - Develop a revised and significantly improved new process or Future State

 - Document the new process in a format that a review team would find the most user friendly